 - The reasons supporting your position, stated with sufficient specificity as to allow the MPCA to investigate the merits of the position.

 Direct comments on the draft air quality permit to:

 Air permit public notice documents and application materials

 - Prairie River Minerals air permit application (Oct.
 6, 2020)

-Water permit public notice documents and application materials
+Water permit documents

 - Prairie River Minerals SDS permit application (Aug.
 3, 2020)